wwarthen/RomWBW/Source/Doc/Architecture.md

 programming the sound chip with the appropriate values.
 The values are applied to the specified channel of the chip.

-For example, to play a specific note on Audio Device UNit 0, the following HBIOS calls would need to be made:
+For example, to play a specific note on Audio Device Unit 0, the following HBIOS calls would need to be made:

 ```